Breaking into the window of primordial black hole dark matter with x-ray microlensing: Introduction

 \section{Introduction}

-One appealing contender for the make-up of the unidentified dark matter is primordial black holes (PBHs), formed likely due to density perturbations generated during the inflationary epoch of the universe~\cite{hawkingcarr1974,*KhlopovreviewPBH:2008qy,*CarrreviewPBH:2016drx,*CarrreviewPBH:2020xqk,kavanaghgreenreviewPBH:2020jor}.
+One appealing contender for the make-up of the unidentified dark matter is primordial black holes (PBHs), formed likely due to density perturbations generated during the inflationary epoch of the universe~\cite{hawkingcarr1974,*KhlopovreviewPBH:2008qy,*evap:Carr:2009jm,*CarrreviewPBH:2016drx,*CarrreviewPBH:2020gox,*CarrreviewPBH:2020xqk,kavanaghgreenreviewPBH:2020jor}.
 Hunted extensively by looking for signatures of their evaporation, gravitational microlensing, accretion-induced distortion of the relic radiation, gravitational waves from binary mergers, and dynamical effects in stellar systems, they have left open a mass window between about $10^{-16}-10^{-11}~M_\odot$ over which they can constitute 100\% of the dark matter; see Ref.~\cite{kavanaghgreenreviewPBH:2020jor} for the most up-to-date constraints.
 In this paper we show that gravitational microlensing performed at current and imminent x-ray telescopes can, for the very first time, realistically probe this mass window.
 Our main result is shown in Figure~\ref{fig:fvM}, which we will discuss in detail in Sec.~\ref{subsec:results}.